NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ## Changelog

+### Version 3.1.0 (04/04/2023)
+	* NEW: Term controls can be applied to a subset of post types only.
+	* NEW: Labels that are the same as the WP defaults are not saved.
+	* FIX: PHP 8.1 error with array map on null.
+	* FIX: Tested with WP version 6.2.

 ### Version 3.0.0 (17/11/2022)
 	* NEW: Post taxonomy lists may use html tags to format text.
 	* NEW: Term controls extended to Quick Edit options.